battery-staple/MembeanSynonym/README.md

 # Membean Synonym Finder
 ![A screenshot of using the tool](img.png)
-A simple tool to find possible membean word replacements in essays.
+A simple tool to help with adding membean words to essays.
+It's capable of identifying membean words already in your essay, as well as of finding other words that could be replaced with membean words.

 It scans each word in the essay, and provides a list of possible membean word synonyms for each one.
-Keep in mind that there are many false positives: many words have multiple meanings—if you blindly follow all the suggestions of this tool without actually knowing what the words mean, you will lose points.
+Keep in mind that there are many false positives; many words have multiple meanings.
+If you blindly follow all the suggestions of this tool without actually knowing what the words mean, you will lose points.
 And you will probably deserve it.
 ## Dependencies
 You **must** have python installed in order to run this project.
 See https://www.python.org/downloads/ for more information.